DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 people.
 Some of them were old enemies from the time when Van Zadelhoff funded the political campaigns against squatting.
 The right-wing parties eventually proposed an anti-squatting law which was accepted in 2010.
-Prior to that, in 2009, Dutch Labour Party minister Ellen Vogelaar had organized an informal meeting at Canvas with the help of Urban Resort and representatives of the squatting movement, to come up with a protest against the proposed law against squatting.
-Many left-leaning politicians were present and the event had to be kept secret.
+Prior to that, in 2009, Dutch Labor Party minister Ellen Vogelaar had organized an informal meeting at Canvas with the help of Urban Resort and representatives of the squatting movement, to come up with a protest against the proposed law against squatting.
+Many right-leaning politicians were present and the event had to be kept secret.
 'It was bizarre that after being involved in this diplomatic attempt to nip the law in the bud, I now had to look at Van Zadelhoff as a potential business partner', Jaap Draaisma says.